Or create a link with the address #brevoConversationsExpanded:

 Use the following codes to set the chat button position:

-Specify id of the block you want to embed the chat widget into before the widget code:
+Specify the id of the block where you want to embed the chat widget before the widget code:

 injectTo also accepts direct links to HTML nodes and array-like node collections (including NodeLists and jQuery collections).
 See injectTo description.